Calibration requirement for Epoch of Reionization 21-cm signal observation -- III. Bias and variance in uGMRT ELAIS-N1 field power spectrum: Results and Discussion

-We use the expression given in eqn.~(2.5) and (2.6) to estimate the bias $\mathcal{B}_P$ and variance $\sigma_P$ of the angular power spectrum from observations of individual days.
+We use the expression given in eqn.~(2.5) and (2.6) to estimate the bias $\mathcal{B}_P$ and variance $\sigma_P^2$ of the angular power spectrum from observations of individual days.
 The representative numbers for $\sigma_{RR\_re}, \sigma_{RR\_im}, \sigma_{LL\_re}$ and $\sigma_{LL\_im}$ are taken from Table~\ref{tab:SigmaSummary}.
 The baseline pair fraction as well as the function $\chi$ are estimated for all four days.
+The results, presented henceforth, corresponds to a 21-cm signal at redshift of $2.55$.

-Left panel of Figue~\ref{fig:BiasVar} show the bias and variance in the power spectrum as estimated for the observation day of May 06.
-The solid lines show the estimates of $\mathcal{B}$ as a function of the angular multipoles $\ell$, whereas the dashed lines show the $\sigma_P$.
+Left panel of Figue~\ref{fig:BiasVar} show the bias $\mathcal{B}_P$ and standard deviation $\sigma_P$ in the power spectrum as estimated for the observation day of May 06.
+The solid lines show the estimates of $\mathcal{B}_P$ as a function of the angular multipoles $\ell$, whereas the dashed lines show the $\sigma_P$.
 We show the fiducial estimate of the 21-cm power spectrum with grey dotted line.
-The dot-dashed line show the expected variance $\sigma_{HI}$ in the power spectrum in absence of residual gain errors.
+The dash-dot line show the expected standard deviation $\sigma_{HI}$ in the power spectrum in absence of residual gain errors.
 Note that the data was originally flagged for three antennae.
 The direct results from this is shown with grey lines (solid and dashed).
 Based on the poor gain statistics, we flagged additional seven antennae.
-This additional flagging reduces the number of baselines, however, also reduce the contribution of gain error from the antennas with poor gain statistics.
-The bias and variance in the power spectrum after the additional flagging is shown with black (solid and dashed) lines.
-We note that though the bias is not much sensitive to the additional flagging based on the gain statistics of the antenna, the standard deviation do improve.
+This additional flagging, in general, reduces the number of baselines, however, also reduce the contribution of gain error from the antennas with poor gain statistics.
+The bias and standard deviation} in the power spectrum after the additional flagging is shown with black (solid and dashed) lines and are marked with "$\mid _F$".
+We find that for this observation, the additional flagging of antenna does not change the number of baseline pairs in the $\ell$ range plotted here and hence $\sigma_{HI}$ remains unchanged.
+We note that though the bias is not much sensitive to the additional flagging based on the gain statistics of the antenna, the standard deviation improves.
 Clearly, this demonstrates an additional flagging based on the statistics of the residual gains can improve the power spectrum estimation significantly.
 Henceforth, we shall be using the results with the additionally flagging based on the gain statistics only.